Making Camp Affordable

 - The Campership application is not an application to Eden Village Camp.
 You must fill out the Eden Village Camp application online here, in addition to the online Campership Application.

-- Our goal is to notify applicants if they have been awarded a campership, and the amount of the campership, by April 15th.
+- For applications received between November 14, 2018 and March 21, 2019, our goal is to notify applicants if they have been awarded a campership, and the amount of the campership, by April 15th.
 We will review applications and notify applicants on a rolling basis.

 - If you do not receive enough financial assistance, you can cancel from camp within 3 weeks of being notified and receive a 100% refund of all fees paid, including your deposit.